HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **List field description:**

 - Cluster Name: The cluster name of a group of compute nodes, which can be used to distinguish with other compute node clusters.
 The name is unique throughout HotDB Management.
 Click the cluster name to enter the "Edit Compute Node Cluster" page.

-**Cluster name color description**: Red indicates that the HotDB Management has stopped monitoring the cluster; yellow indicates that the cluster high availability environment in master/slave mode needs to be rebuilt; and blue indicates that HotDB Management normally opens the cluster under monitoring.

 - Cluster Mode: At present, the compute node cluster modes which are supported include the single node, master/slave node and multi-node modes.
 For details, please refer to the [Glossary](glossary.md) document.
 The version number of compute node is shown at the bottom of the mode.
 - Component Name: The compute node name is used to represent the difference between different compute nodes in the cluster.
 If the server SSH information is configured for compute nodes in the cluster in the master/slave node mode, the current Keepalived Virtual IP (VIP) mark will be displayed next to the name to facilitate users to quickly understand the location of master compute node in the current cluster.

+>!Tip
+>
+> **Cluster name color description**: Red indicates that the HotDB Management has stopped monitoring the cluster; yellow indicates that the cluster high availability environment in master/slave mode needs to be rebuilt; and blue indicates that HotDB Management normally opens the cluster under monitoring.

 - IP Address: It refers to the server IP deployed by the compute node.
 - Service Port: It refers to the port for compute nodes to provide data service to the outside world, which can be modified in the server.xml configuration file.
 - Management Port: It refers to the port for compute nodes to provide monitoring management queries to the outside world, which can be modified in the server.xml configuration file.
 - Type: The compute node cluster in the master/slave mode can identify the master/slave role of compute nodes.
 This field has little meaning in single-node and multi-node clusters.
 - Compute Node: This field belongs to the cluster deployment information and mainly displays the current running status of compute node service program.
 If the compute node cluster is not deployed by the current management platform, this field is displayed as NULL.
 - High Available Components: This field mainly displays the running status of Keepalived components in the cluster in the master/slave node mode.
 The LVS virtual IP address (VIP) is displayed when the running status of LVS component is displayed in the multi-node mode cluster.
 If the compute node cluster is not deployed by the current management platform, this field is displayed as NULL.
 - ConfigDB: It displays the running status of configDB used by the compute node cluster.
 If the compute node cluster is not deployed by the current management platform, this field is displayed as NULL.
 - NTPD Time Service: It displays the running status of NTPD Time Service installed on the compute node cluster.
 - Data Source: It displays the running status of all data sources in the compute node cluster.

-- Deployment Environment Grade: The compute node cluster that successfully performed the "Deployment Environment Examination" function will display the latest examination grade.
+- Deployment Environment Grade: The compute node cluster that successfully performed the "[Deployment Environment Examination](#deployment-environment-examination)" function will display the latest examination grade.
 - Cluster Operation: If the cluster is added by the "Cluster Deployment" function on the current management platform, the \[Deployment Topology] button will be displayed in the cluster operation bar.
 Click to view the component topology framework of the deployed cluster; if the cluster mode is "Master/Slave Node", the operation column will display the \[Rebuilding] or \[Switch] button according to whether the current high availability rebuilding environment of the cluster meets the switching conditions.
 - Buttons of \[Switch the active center], \[Remove the IDC], \[Repair the IDC] can be seen in the cluster with DR mode enabled and conditions satisfied.
 You can refer to the [Visual IDC](visual-idc.md) document.

 ![](assets/hotdb-management/image15.png)

 **Function button description:**

 - Deploy Cluster: Deploy a complete set of compute node clusters from 0.
-For details, please refer to the [Installation and Deployment](installation-and-deployment.md) document.
+For details, please refer to the [Installation and Deployment](installation-and-deployment.md) document
 - Add Cluster: Manually add compute node cluster (the compute node has been deployed offline) information of HotDB Management
 - More->Start Monitoring: Restart the monitoring of compute node clusters whose monitoring has been stopped (the cluster name is displayed on a red background)
 - More->Stop Monitoring: If the monitoring of compute node clusters under monitoring is stopped, HotDB Management will stop monitoring the cluster status.
 The cluster not under monitoring cannot be viewed by the user when logging into the general user role page.
 - More->Delete Cluster: Delete the managed compute node cluster on the page.
 - More->IDC Switching Drill: you can refer to the [Visual IDC](visual-idc.md) document.

 #### Add cluster